Coaching course FAQs

 I am worried about failing.
 What help is available?

-If you are considered to be not yet competent during your coaching assessment, the assessor will identify an action plan with you so you can continue to develop and set a re-assessment date.
+If you are considered not yet competent during your coaching assessment, the assessor will identify an action plan with you so you can continue to develop and set a re-assessment date.
 There will be an additional re-assessment fee.

 How do you price the courses?